-Tragically, their mother was apparently killed by a Washington property owner on January 4th after she attacked a goat.
-Since they could not be rehabbed and released, we agreed to accept them here at the sanctuary.
+Tragically, their mother was apparently killed by a Washington property owner on January 4, 2016, after she attacked a goat.
+Since authorities determined her kittens could not be rehabbed and released, we agreed to accept them here at the sanctuary.

 Aspen had an intake exam and was neutered.
 He weighed approximately 25 pounds, 10 pounds less than his big brother Blaze.
 He also had suffered from frostbite on his ears while trying to survive on his own in the wild.

-Seeing them playfully chasing each other, enjoying toys and enrichment is such a positive sign.
-They’re finally feeling this is home and they’re safe.
-We’ve seen them grow into strong, healthy, confident cougars – just as their mothers would have wanted.
+Now, they feel this is home and they’re safe.
+We’ve seen them grow into strong, healthy, confident cougars – just as their mother would have wanted.

 How You Can Help